Austin Romine: Detroit Tigers

 On December 13, 2019, Romine signed a one-year, $4.15 million contract with the Detroit Tigers.

 On July 24, 2020, Romine made his Tigers debut as an Opening Day starting catcher.
 Overall with the 2020 Detroit Tigers, Romine batted .238 with two home runs and 17 RBIs in 37 games.

 Chicago Cubs

 On January 23, 2021, Romine signed a one-year, $1.5 million contract with the Chicago Cubs.
 On May 5, 2021, Romine was placed on the 60-day injured list with a left wrist sprain.

 On August 12, 2021 Romine was activated from the injured list by the Cubs and entered the game as a pinch hitter and took over catching duties in a blowout loss to the Milwaukee Brewers.
-In the top of this 9th inning, Romine's brother Andrew, a utility infielder with the Cubs, moved from the shortstop position to pitcher, making it an all-Romine battery.
-The Romine brothers have been on opposing major league teams, but had never appeared together with the Cubs or played in the same game at the major league level.
+In the top of the 9th inning, Romine's brother Andrew, a utility infielder with the Cubs, moved from the shortstop position to pitcher, making it an all-Romine battery.
+The Romine brothers had been on opposing major league teams, but had never appeared together with the Cubs or played in the same game at the major league level.
 Romine became a free agent on October 5, 2021.